tripathiraj9801/tripathiraj9801/README.md

 <p align="left">Hello World!!
-I am Rajeev a Software Engineer learning to create efficient and scalable systems.
-Proficient in TypeScript, Python, and SQL with experience working with MQ, distributed systems, and microservice architecture and constantly seeking new challenges and opportunities to improve my skills and deliver top-quality solutions, but also can centre a div.</p>
+I am Rajeev a Software Engineer with expertise in C/C++, JavaScript/TypeScript, ReactJS, NodeJS, ExpressJS, Socket.IO, MongoDB, and Redis.
+Skilled in AWS services like EKS, EC2, and deploying applications using Docker and Kubernetes</p>

 ###